-Now I, Lex, Oliver, Chloe, Tess and Emil, as the initial group, were gathered in Lois and Clark's apartment.
-She'd called us altogether to tell us something important.
+Now I, Lex, Oliver, Chloe, Tess and Emil were gathered in Lois and Clark's apartment.
+She'd called all of us there to tell us something important.

-"I'm glad you came!"
-Lois welcomed us with a baby in her arms.
-"I came up with a great idea and…" she started, only to be shut down by her husband.
+"I'm glad you came!" she welcomed us with the baby in her arms.
+"I came up with a great idea and…" she started only to be shut down by her husband.

 "Lois, you can't possibly be serious," Clark interrupted her.
 "I will not do that to you!"

 "Your part will be all pleasure!" she huffed at him.
-"Shut up, so I can present it to them!"
+"Shut up, so I can present the idea!"

 "But it's crazy!"

-I had to admit, my curiosity was peaked.
+I had to admit, my curiosity was piqued.

 "I found a way to help us all and help all the people in this world," Lois started proudly when sitting on a sofa with the baby girl in her arms.
 "We all know now how fragile a life can be, even our lives," she added.
 "It was so close… so close and Oliver wouldn't be here with us today."